 But when Hamilton walked onto the stage with the uniform of every good comedian and middle-aged dad when their wives tell them to dress up, my anxiety melted away.
 “A t-shirt with a blazer on top?
 Dad jeans?
 Yeah, this guy’s going to be funny,” I thought.

 I was right.

-The self-depreciation I had read so much about started right away.
+The self-deprecation I had read so much about started right away.
 “I’m not famous,” Hamilton kept repeating through his own laughter and that of the crowds.
-He joked about how half of the audience was made up of “fans” who barely knew who he was, and the other half was made up of the fans’ guests who had no idea who he was.
+He joked that half of the audience was made up of “fans” who barely knew who he was, and the other half was made up of the fans’ guests who had no idea who he was.
 He even acknowledged that he shares a name with the a famous musical, that it was happening right next door and that everyone, including himself, would much rather be there.

 “This is not the Hamilton you’ve been looking for,” he said.
 “I am a Hamilton, if that helps.”